 How do you set up a Three Fund Portfolio?

 It’s simple but you do have a few decisions to make.
-You need to decide on a fund family, or do your best to replicate the three fund portfolio based on the funds available in your retirement accounts.
-Vanguard is an obvious choice, but the Bogleheads wiki gives you options to create a three fund portfolio with nine other fund families, using mutual funds or exchange traded funds (ETFs).
+You need to decide on a fund family or do your best to replicate the three fund portfolio based on the funds available in your retirement accounts.
+Vanguard is an obvious choice (although no longer the lowest cost), but the Bogleheads wiki gives you options to create a three fund portfolio with nine other fund families, using mutual funds or exchange traded funds (ETFs).

 You also need to decide on an asset allocation in terms of percentages.
 These will be based on your age, risk tolerance, and feelings towards international equities.
 Allocating one third of your portfolio to each of the three funds is one way, but you can set it up any way you want.
 For example, you could have 50% US total stock market, 30% total international stock market, and 20% total bond market, or any variation as long as the total is 100%.